 14.5 The trustees may not be participants under the scheme.

-14.6 The resolution to approve a scheme must make specific reference to the scheme and be accompanied by either the full scheme or a summary of the principal terms as set out in paragraphs 14.1 and 14.3 above and must be circulated to equity securities holders.
+14.6 The resolution to approve a scheme must make specific reference to the scheme and be accompanied by either the full scheme or a summary of the principal terms as set out in 14.1 and 14.3 above and must be circulated to equity securities holders.

 14.7 The scheme document, if not circulated to the equity securities holders, must be available for inspection by equity securities holders during normal business hours at the issuer’s registered office and in Johannesburg.
 The full scheme must be open for inspection for a reasonable period of time (being not less than 14 days).